Research on Low-Dose Creatine?

 Previous research on Creatine:

-- When taken at dose of 20 g/day (divided in four doses of 5g each for 5 days), creatine has been shown to improve anaerobic performance in swimmers.
+- When taken at a dose of 20 g/day (divided into four doses of 5g each for 5 days), creatine has been shown to improve anaerobic performance in swimmers.

-- A comparison of a combination of creatine/protein/carboydrate was more effective in promoting muscle hypertrophy than the protein/carbohydrate supplement alone.
+- A comparison of a combination of creatine/protein/carbohydrate was more effective in promoting muscle hypertrophy than the protein/carbohydrate supplement alone.